 It applies only to private consignments (goods or items for personal use).
-Remember, all risk items brought into New Zealand need to be declared on your Passenger Arrival Card or postal declaration documents (description, weight, and value) for mail.
+Remember, all risk items brought into New Zealand need to be declared on your New Zealand Traveller Declaration or postal declaration documents (description, weight, and value) for mail.

 Information in the tool is only a general guide.
 On arrival, your risk item may be inspected by a quarantine officer.
 This may cause delays when travelling through an airport, especially during the summer and peak flight times.
 The officer makes the final decision about whether your item is allowed into New Zealand.
 If you're in any doubt, our advice is to leave risk items at home or not post them.

 The information in this tool ('Check if you can bring or send an item to NZ') is guidance only.
-While we do our best to provide correct and complete information in this tool, the Ministry for Primary Industries (MPI) cannot guarantee your goods will be cleared at the border.
+The tool relates only to biosecurity requirements for imported goods and does not cover other types of requirements for imported goods.
+While we do our best to provide correct and complete information about New Zealand's biosecurity requirements in this tool, the Ministry for Primary Industries (MPI) cannot guarantee your goods will be cleared at the border.
 This is because:

-- import requirements and restrictions can change, sometimes quickly
+- Biosecurity requirements for imported goods can change, sometimes quickly.

-- border officers will have to examine the items before deciding if they can be cleared.
-Before making a decision, they may have to refer to legal documents called import health standards
+- MPI's border officers will have to examine the items before deciding if they can be cleared.
+Before deciding, they may have to refer to legal documents called import health standards.

 MPI disclaims all responsibility for any error or other issues with the information in this tool.
 We are not liable if you choose to rely on the information in the tool, which is only a guide about private consignments.